Skip to content

 1 row in set (0.00 sec)

 If the IAM role uses a specific host, then you must use that hostname.
-Also, make sure that you have permissions to access the specified database.
+Also, make sure that you have the correct permissions to access the specified database.

-To view the permissions granted to a user, use following command:
+To view the permissions granted to a user, use the following command:

 Note: Replace user with the user name.

-To grant privileges to another user, use the following command:
+To grant privileges to other users, use the following command:

 Note: Replace mydb with your database instance name, mytable with your table name, and user with your username.

-For more information on see GRANT Statement on the MySQL website.
+For more information, see GRANT statement on the MySQL website.

 Incorrect connection string

-To connect to the Amazon RDS for MySQL database, use the --enable-cleartext-plugin option in your connection string.
-The --enable-cleartext-plugin syntax acts as an authentication token, and you must use it for the database connection and when you configure the database user.
+To connect to the Amazon RDS for MySQL database, use the --enable-cleartext-plugin parameter in your connection string.
+The --enable-cleartext-plugin parameter acts as an authentication token.
+Therefore, you must use AWSAuthenticationPlugin when you connect to the database and configure the database user.
+If you don't configure the AWSAuthenticationPlugin correctly, then you will receive an Access Denied error when you connect to your database through IAM authentication.

 Related information

-How do I allow users to authenticate to an Amazon RDS for MySQL DB instance through their Amazon IAM credentials?
+How do I allow users to authenticate to an Amazon RDS for MySQL DB instance using their IAM credentials?

 IAM database authentication